 Her writings and teachings

-Along with the classic book, Peace Pilgrim: Her Life and Work in Her Own Words available in 12 languages, Friends of Peace Pilgrim offers a wealth of print, audio and video compilations of her writings and teachings.
-Among the most popular, with more than two million copies distributed, is her booklet, Steps toward Inner Peace, which has been translated into 29 languages.
+Along with the classic book, Peace Pilgrim: Her Life and Work in Her Own Words available in 16 languages (including English), Friends of Peace Pilgrim offers a wealth of print, audio and video compilations of her writings and teachings.
+Among the most popular, with more than two million copies distributed, is her booklet, Steps toward Inner Peace, which, in addition to English, has been translated into 30 other languages.
 In the spirit of Peace Pilgrim, these offerings are sent for free to all who ask.
 Many can also be downloaded.

-- Free Peace Pilgrim Book, in 12 languages
+- Free Peace Pilgrim Book, in 16 languages (including English)

 - Other Free Offerings